 The Title IX Coordinator/Assistant Vice President of Human Resources may undertake a short delay in its investigation (typically days to weeks) to allow evidence collection when criminal charges are being investigated on the basis of the same behaviors that invoke this process.
 The Title IX Coordinator/Assistant Vice President of Human Resources will promptly resume their investigation and resolution processes once notified by law enforcement that the initial evidence collection process is complete.
-The ability of the Title IX Coordinator/Assistant Vice President of Human Resources to take action will not typically be altered or precluded on the grounds that civil or criminal charges involving the same incident have been filed or that charges have been dismissed or reduced.
+The ability of the Title IX Coordinator/Assistant Vice President or precluded on the grounds that civil or criminal charges involving the same incident have been filed or that charges have been dismissed or reduced.